 City Center / Emporia Junction real estate is primarily made up of small (studio to two bedroom) to medium sized (three or four bedroom) single-family homes and mobile homes.
 Most of the residential real estate is occupied by a mixture of owners and renters.
 Many of the residences in the City Center / Emporia Junction neighborhood are relatively historic, built no later than 1939, and in some cases, quite a bit earlier.
 A number of residences were also built between 1970 and 1999.

-Whether walking, biking, riding, or driving, the length of one's commute is an important factor for one's quality of life.
-The City Center / Emporia Junction neighborhood stands out for its commute length, according to NeighborhoodScout's analysis.
+Regardless of the means by which residents commute, this neighborhood has a length of commute that is notable.
 Residents of the City Center / Emporia Junction neighborhood have the pleasure of having one of the shortest commutes to work of any neighborhood in America.
-78.4% of the residents have a commute time from home to work (one way) of less than fifteen minutes.
-This is a higher proportion of residents enjoying a short trip to work than NeighborhoodScout found in 99.5% of U.S. neighborhoods.
+75.8% of the residents have a commute time from home to work (one way) of less than fifteen minutes.
+This is a higher proportion of residents enjoying a short trip to work than NeighborhoodScout found in 99.3% of U.S. neighborhoods.
 Less time commuting means more time for other things in life.

 There is an especially high percentage of incarcerated people (1.9%) living in the City Center / Emporia Junction neighborhood.